Menu

 Have you ever been advised by your trainer to put management in place to limit the rehearsal of a behaviour?

-No matter what your struggle is, good management is the first step of your success as a team.
+No matter what your struggle is, good management is the first step in your success as a team.

-It all comes down to what we call rehearsal of a specific behaviour, when our dogs get to rehearse a behaviour such as jumping on the counter and stealing food or grabbing the decoration off the Christmas tree and running around with it, this chain of events becomes self-reinforcing.
+It all comes down to what we call "rehearsal" of a specific behaviour.
+When our dogs successfully rehearse a behaviour – such as jumping on the counter and stealing food or grabbing the decoration off the Christmas tree and running around with it – this chain of events becomes self-reinforcing.

-The more they choose the same tunnel, the more this behaviour gets reinforced.
+The more they choose the same tunnel, the more this behaviour is reinforced.

 Reinforced tunnels are more likely to be chosen the next time.
-What we want to do is to make the tunnels that lead to behaviours we would like to see more of more appealing to our dogs by adding fun and rewards, so they choose the tunnel we want instead.
+What we want to do is to make the tunnels that lead to desirable behaviours more appealing to our dogs by adding fun and rewards, so they choose the tunnel we want.

-The reward doesn’t even have to be food or an object, it could simply be the attention of someone they want to be heard by or something innate that makes your dog feel good, like grabbing that bauble off the Christmas tree and running away with it while being chased by you trying to grab it off him.
+The reward doesn’t even have to be food or an object; it could simply be attention of someone specific, or something that makes your dog feel innately good, like grabbing that bauble off the Christmas tree and running away with it while being chased by you.

 Now let’s talk about how management can help us with all this.